 - 8 slices bacon cooked to crispy and chopped

 - 1 cup buttermilk

-- In a food processor, pulse flour, baking powder, garlic powder, seasoned salt, and cayenne.
+- In a food processor, pulse the flour, baking powder, garlic powder, seasoned salt, and cayenne until well-combined.

-- Bake at 400 for 12-15 minutes, rotating the cookie sheet every 6 minutes.
-Remove from oven when the edges begin to turn golden brown.
+- Bake 12-15 minutes, rotating the baking sheet halfway through.
+Remove from the oven when the edges begin to turn golden brown.
 (You may need to remove crackers on the outer edges before the rest if they cook faster.)

 - Remove the baking sheet from the oven and let it sit for 2 minutes, then transfer the crackers to a wire rack to cool.
 Allow cookie sheet to cool, then repeat with remaining dough until it’s all used.

 Always let your homemade crackers completely cool to room temperature before storing them.
 They produce moisture as they cool, so closing them into a container will lead to soggy crackers, and who likes those?

 In the cupboard: Keep them in an air-tight container and eat them within a week.
 If needed, you can re-crisp these homemade Bacon Garlic Cheddar Crackers in a 400°F oven on a baking sheet for a couple of minutes.